Damen station (CTA Green Line): Original station (1893–1948)

-New station
+New station (2024–present)

 The CTA conducted a study in 2002 to investigate the possibility of "infill stations" on the Green Line to fill station gaps that were wider than normal.
 Morgan, another Lake Street station closed in 1948, had been floated for revival since the 1990s and was discussed in the study, opening in 2012 and filling a 1.3 mi gap between Ashland and Clinton.
 Another infill station discussed by the study, Cermak–McCormick Place station, was completed in 2015.
 Both stations spurred significant economic growth in their respective neighborhoods.